OliverEdholm/Convolutional-Autoencoder/README.md

 ```
 python3 quote_lstm.py
 ```
-All checkpoints will be stored in a chekckpoints folder.
+All checkpoints will be stored in the checkpoints folder.

 **Evaluation**